 The below photos are those of mushroom grown by novice brewers.
 Growth formation of the mushroom often varies when fermenting the tea the old fashion traditional way, as does the quality and taste of the tea.
-Use of our EASY BREW METHOD lessens the variability in the quality and taste of the tea produced.
+Use of our EZ BREW METHOD lessens the variability in the quality and taste of the tea produced.

 Below photo shows root gunk